-The CONTAINS function provides an easy way to filter results by values containing a specific text.
+The CONTAINS function provides an easy way to filter results by values containing specific text.
 The example below uses CONTAINS to limit results to values in the Group attribute with "Support" included in the value label.

 - Name your calculated attribute.
 This example uses Support groups.

-- Select the IF THEN ELSE function.
+- Select the IF THEN ELSE Conditional expression function, then click +.

 - Click inside the _boolean_condition parentheses.

-- Select the CONTAINS function.
+- Select the CONTAINS function, then click +.

 - In _text_to_search, enter the text to use as your filter.
 All text must be entered in "double quotes".
 This example uses "Support".